-Many of London’s finest examples of postmodern architecture have recently received listed status, finally getting the recognition they deserve.
+Many of London’s finest examples of Postmodern architecture are finally getting the recognition they deserve.
 Post Modern Buildings in Britain celebrates these key landmarks, which range from the SIS Building made famous by James Bond, to No 1 Poultry, which became England’s youngest listed building.
-Here are the top 10 you have to see in London.
+Here are the capital’s most iconic ‘PoMo’ buildings.

 Westbourne Grove Public Conveniences (1993)